MisterMandarino/3D-Packing-Problem-using-Evolutionary-Computations/README.md

       python3 <program.py> -h
       ```

-**Note:** The file with items should be in the folder 'data' and must be a csv file containing in each row the dimensions of each item.
+**Note:** The file with items should be in the folder 'data' and must be a csv format file containing in each row the dimensions of each item.